 Cornerstone will have a formal process that will be communicated to all students during orientation regarding daily screening, testing, self-isolation and the availability of quarantine apartments.

-At CU, we look forward to welcoming visitors and guests on campus again this fall.
+At CU, we look forward to welcoming visitors and guests on campus again this spring.
 However, we will be taking precautions and making changes to procedures to keep our campus community healthy.

 If a campus visitor or guest is exhibiting COVID-19 symptoms (e.g., fever, cough, shortness of breath, etc.), we ask that they refrain from entering campus facilities.
 We also ask that they do not come to campus until 14 days after their symptoms have resolved.